nandj-gne/initio/README.md

 ❯ ./bootstrap.sh
 ```

 The runbook will ask about the setup: laptop, workstation, headnode, fileserver, or compute node; and if the system is a home or work box.
-Each type also has its own playbook found in `.config/initio/playbooks` for idividual push-deploys. **Home** will use personal settings and private repos, while **work** only uses common settings and public repos -- *i.e.* a box configured for work _**won't**_ have your personal dropbox, github keys, fileserver creds, etc...
+Each type also has its own playbook found in `.config/initio/playbooks` for idividual push-deploys. **Home** will use ansible tasks tagged "home" or "personal", while **work** only uses common settings and public repos -- *i.e.* a box configured for work _**won't**_ have your personal dropbox, github keys, fileserver creds, etc...

 :exclamation: Remember to check the [Manual Post-Install](#manual-install) checklist.